findkit/findkit/packages/docs/docs/ui/tech.md

 # Technical Description

 The `@findki/ui` library is implemented using Preact which is bundled inside the library.
-This makes it very easy to use the library since the users do not have known anything about Preact since it is just an implementation detail (unless using Slot Override Components).
+This makes it very easy to use the library because users do not have known anything about Preact since it is just an implementation detail (unless using Slot Override Components).